 The pension lifetime allowance is how much you can save in your pensions across your lifetime without facing any tax charges – it’s currently £1,073,100.
-Having a pension over this amount when you retire can leave you facing big tax bills.
+Having a pension over this amount when you retire may leave you with an additional tax bill.

 Otherwise known as not putting all your eggs in one basket.
 Spread your money across as many different investments as possible so that if one goes down, another one may remain stable or even go up.